wearecodets/phase-two/week-zero/about.md

 Each week above you will find learning materials categorized into these different sections:

 * :closed_book:  **Required Reading/Challenges** \
 Read these before beginning of next Saturday class.
 As you finish each reading, mark it as complete  using `[x]` in the `readme.md` file, then do a commit push.
 [Read more about task lists here](https://help.github.com/en/articles/about-task-lists#creating-task-lists).
+For CodeAcademy challenges, refer to the [Using CodeAcademy](#using-codeacademy) section below.

 * :dart:  **Weekly Mini Projects** \
 These are the 3 mini projects we will build this week in class from [this Youtube playlist](https://www.youtube.com/watch?v=VuN8qwZoego&list=PLu8EoSxDXHP6CGK4YVJhL_VWetA865GOH).
 You are encouraged to pre-watch them.